dedis/cothority/cosi/README.md

 ## Further Information

-To see how you can run your own CoSi server or cothority, see the [wiki](https://github.com/dedis/cothority/wiki/CoSi).
+For more details, e.g., to learn how you can run your own CoSi server or cothority, see the [wiki](https://github.com/dedis/cothority/wiki/CoSi).